sameerkatija/MachineLearningNotes/DataScience.md

 Data Cleaning is a very active part of data analysis.
 It allows you to add data and calculations, and reshape data into the way you need it for reporting, charts, and futher analysis.

+### 13. Confounder

+An extraneous variable that may affect the relationship between the dependent and independent variables.

+### 14. Data Analysis Process.

+1. Ask
+2. Prepare
+3. Process
+4. Analyze
+5. Share
+6. Act.

 ### Important Points

 - The ability to understand what creates economic value in an organization and in industury is key strength